In the past few months I’ve made the challenging decision (again) to break up with a friend or two.

 (And yes, my coach is a motorbike-loving Kiwi bloke with a grey mullet and a handlebar moustache.
 What a legend.)

 I now have faith that these friends are better off without me in their lives also.
-I’ll write more about my mind-blowing revelations around that another day.
+I wrote more about my mind-blowing revelations around this here: What to do about a friendship that is draining you.

 If you have friendships in your life that really aren’t serving you (and haven’t been for a very long time) – consider this: